 #1.
 Mentally discard and endeavour to unlearn everything you may have learnt from the pseudo-Theosophy of Alice Bailey, C. W. Leadbeater, Annie Besant, etc.

-This is first and foremost because it is impossible to gain anything like a clear or accurate understanding of HPB’s teachings while at the same time following the teachings of the likes of Bailey, Leadbeater, and Besant.
-Their teachings are an entirely different system with entirely different focus, aims, objectives, and terminology to that of the original Theosophy.
+This is first and foremost because it is impossible to gain anything like a clear or accurate understanding of HPB’s teachings while at the same time following the teachings of such people as Bailey, Leadbeater, and Besant.
+Their teachings are an entirely different system with entirely different focus, aims, objectives, and use of terminology to that of the original Theosophy.

 This is a proven and undeniable fact which has been shown and demonstrated in depth, point by point, in some of our articles.
 It is also a fact that the human mind cannot hold to two contradictory understandings or perceptions of something at one and the same time.
 Thus it is essential, if you want to stand any chance of comprehending the teachings of HPB, to unlearn those later teachings.

 The same applies to some extent to the Agni Yoga teachings of Helena Roerich.
-Although these are much closer to HPB’s teachings, they are still quite different in some respects and use concepts and terminology in contradictory ways which are liable to cause confusion and misunderstanding.
+Although these are in some respects closer to HPB’s teachings, they are still quite different in other respects and use concepts and terminology in contradictory ways which are liable to cause confusion and misunderstanding.